cloudspace/ettu/README.md

-Ettu (loosely translated "And calculate you, too?") transparently accounts for the current action's view code (JavaScript, CSS, templates) using the same [asset fingerprints] (http://guides.rubyonrails.org/asset_pipeline.html#what-is-fingerprinting-and-why-should-i-care-questionmark) and Russian Doll [cache digests] (https://github.com/rails/cache_digests#readme) used by Rails.
+Ettu (loosely translated "And calculate you, too?") transparently accounts for the current action's view code (JavaScript, CSS, templates) using the same [asset fingerprinting] (http://guides.rubyonrails.org/asset_pipeline.html#what-is-fingerprinting-and-why-should-i-care-questionmark) and Russian Doll [template cache digesting] (https://github.com/rails/cache_digests#readme) used by Rails.
 It does all of this while allowing you to use the same syntax you're already accustomed to.
 So keep doing what you're doing, and let Ettu worry about